 Who We Are

-The LBTQ Giving Council of Chicago Foundation for Women is committed to fundraising in order to provide grants to organizations and programs benefiting lesbian, bisexual, transgender, queer and questioning women and girls in the Chicago region.
-Through its Lavender Fund, the LBTQ Giving Council was the first grantmaking entity in the city of Chicago to provide grants exclusively to lesbian communities.
-We have a special focus on access to healthcare and information, freedom from violence and economic security for girl- and women-identified people.
-Our work is an extension of the work of the Foundation.
+The LBTQ Giving Council of Chicago Foundation for Women is committed to fundraising in order to provide grants to organizations and programs benefiting lesbian, bisexual, transgender, queer, and questioning women and girls in the Chicago region.
+Through its Lavender Fund, the LBTQ Giving Council was the first grantmaking entity in Chicago to provide grants exclusively to lesbian communities.
+We have a special focus on access to healthcare and information, freedom from violence, and economic security for girl- and women-identified people.

-The impact of our work is strong!
-We have awarded 53 grants totalling $161,250 to organizaions serving LBTQ folks in the Chicago region since 2004.
+We have awarded over $200,000 to organizations serving LBTQ folks in the Chicago region since 2004.

 How It Works

 - Membership is on a fiscal year basis (July 1-June 30).
 The deadline to apply is November 30.